pingcap/docs-cn/storage-engine/titan-overview.md

 ![RangeMerge](/media/titan/titan-7.png)

 Therefore, the Range Merge operation is needed to keep the number of sorted runs within a certain level.
 At the time of OnCompactionComplete, Titan counts the number of sorted runs in a range.
 If the number is large, Titan marks the corresponding blob file as ToMerge and rewrites it in the next compaction.

+### Scale out and scale in

+For backward compatibility, the TiKV snapshots are still in the RocksDB format during scaling.
+Because the scaled nodes are all from RocksDB at the beginning, they carry the characteristics of RocksDB, such as higher compression rate than the old TiKV nodes, smaller store size, and relatively larger write amplification in compaction.
+These SST files in RocksDB format will be gradually converted to Titan format after compaction.